-Which documents might need batch processing?
+Which documents might need High Volume Solutions?

 - For banks and financial institutions: statements, reports, customer data, billing, and account summaries.